Bryan Singh

 Technical Game Designer

-Fear the Spotlight is the first game from Cozy Game Pals, the two-person studio I co-founded.
-I handled all the programming—building the game’s systems, tools, puzzles, setpieces, and cutscenes—while also working closely with publishing, marketing, PR, legal, accounting, and porting teams to keep everything on track.
+Fear the Spotlight is a story-focused survival horror game inspired by PlayStation classics.
+I implemented all game systems, tools, puzzles, setpieces, and cutscenes while also working closely with the publishing, porting, marketing, PR, legal, and accounting to keep the project and studio on track.

 On The Last of Us Part II (2020) I was a Technical Game Designer for the first two years of pre-production.
 I worked on core movement for both protagonists, prototyped enemies like dogs and their handlers, explored new mechanics like crawling and the bow weapon, and scripted the first iteration of the gameplay debut.